jock-dalby/my-calendar-app/README.md

 #### To do :
 - [ ] Ability to edit reminders: including changing text, day, time & colour.
-- [ ] Update state to ensure calendar supports more than one month?
+- [ ] Update state to ensure calendar supports more than one month.